Bloquons tout: Actions

 On September 10, hundreds of various actions against government policy took place, including roadblocks and blockades.

 CNN described the actions as "small but disruptive ", closing off key ring roads in Bordeaux, and otherwise Northern French cities like Rennes, Nantes, Caen and a road outside Gare du Nord in Paris.
 Protests were largely peaceful except for a bus in Rennes and a restaurant in the 1st arrondissement of Paris that were set on fire.

 On 12 September 2025, it was considered a strong possibility that the movement would continue, at least until the strike announced by French unions on September 18, 2025.
 Actions were continued and groups did not stop meeting, ensuring that the movement would last.
 Participation was of 200 000 to 300 000 people.
 After the 10 September, general assemblies were continued across France.

 On 18 September 2025, trade union strikes were more important than actions on the 10th, as nine out of ten drugstores were closed and record strikes were recorded in middle and high schools.
 The Parisian metro network was disrupted on multiple lines.

 One Piece flags were seen in Paris, as used in protest by youth in the August 2025 Indonesian protests, the September 2025 Philippine protests, the 2025 Nepalese Gen Z protests. and the 2025 Malagasy protests.
 On the 18th, between 500 000 to one million people followed the movement.
 While rural assemblies generally carried on activities not reported nationwide, the Bloquons tout movement in large cities decided to follow the schedule proposed by France's trade unions.
 However, many members criticise the previous schedule (18 September and 2 October 2025) chosen by the Intersyndicale coalition, in hopes of establishing mobilisation dates independent of French trade unions.

+On 10 December 2025, roughly dozens of people met up and celebrated the third monthiversary of the movement, with some of them stating that when "something will happen again", the movement would return to life.